iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 register checkpoints from your code.
 Each `dvc exp run` will resume from the last checkpoint.

-Checkpoints provide a way to train models iteratively, keeping the metrics associated with each epoch.
+Checkpoints provide a way to train models iteratively, keeping the metrics, models and other artifacts associated with each epoch.

-### Creating Checkpoints

-#### Adding Checkpoints to the Pipeline
+#### Adding Checkpoints to the pipeline

 There are various ways to add checkpoints to a project.
 In common, these all involve marking a stage <abbr>output</abbr> with `checkpoint: true` in